symphonycms/jit_image_manipulation/README.markdown

 - Contributors: [A list of contributors can be found in the commit history](http://github.com/symphonycms/jit_image_manipulation/commits/master)
 - GitHub Repository: <http://github.com/symphonycms/jit_image_manipulation>

-## Synopsis

-A simple way to manipulate images on the fly via the URL.
-Supports caching, image quality settings and loading of offsite images.

 ## Installation

-Information about [installing and updating extensions](http://symphony-cms.com/learn/tasks/view/install-an-extension/) can be found in the Symphony documentation at <http://symphony-cms.com/learn/>.
+Information about [installing and updating extensions](http://symphony-cms.com/learn/tasks/view/install-an-extension/) can be found in the [Symphony documentation](http://symphony-cms.com/learn/).

 ## Updating

+Since version `1.15`, JIT configuration has moved from `/manifest/` to the `/workspace/` folder.
+This change will automatically happen when you update the extension from the "System > Extensions" page.

 Due to some `.htaccess` changes in Symphony 2.0.6+, it is recommended that you edit your core Symphony `.htaccess` to remove anything before 'extensions/' in the JIT rewrite.
 It should look like the following regardless of where you installed Symphony: